Post

 sudo docker pull $/myapp:latest

-sudo DOCKER_HUB_USERNAME=$ docker-compose down
+sudo DOCKER_HUB_USERNAME=$ docker compose down

-sudo DOCKER_HUB_USERNAME=$ docker-compose up -d
+sudo DOCKER_HUB_USERNAME=$ docker compose up -d

 sudo docker image prune -af